gerrowadat/pibackdrop/README.md

 Install raspbian on a rpi.
 Use `raspi-config` under "Display" to make sure you're running Wayfire/Wayland.

-Install extra wayfire plugins, like the one we use to hide the mouse cursor:
+Build and install extra wayfire plugins, like the one we use to hide the mouse cursor:
 ```
 sudo apt install libglibmm-2.4-dev libglm-dev libxml2-dev libpango1.0-dev libcairo2-dev wayfire-dev libwlroots-dev libwf-config-dev meson ninja-build libvulkan-dev cmake
 git clone https://github.com/seffs/wayfire-plugins-extra-raspbian && cd wayfire-plugins-extra-raspbian